 BlueNile.
 Also sign up to receive special offers and discounts from local jewelers including Kay Jewelers, Zales, Fred Meyer Jewelers, Jared andothers.

 - Check out estate sales.
 Engagement rings that are brand new always cost more than one you buy second-hand.
 Estate sales are a great place to pick up a quality ring at a fraction of the cost.
 To avoid misunderstandings, make sure your new bride doesn’t mind getting a used ring.

 - Consider other stones.
 No law says an engagement ring has to have a diamond.
 You can go with a white sapphire for a diamond-like look.
 Opting for a blue sapphire, rubies, or an emerald stone are also popular choices.

-If you’re not in a position to pay cash for a ring, financing it is something to consider.
-Some credit cards offer 0% interest for promotional periods if you’re a new customer.
-But you’ll have to pay off the balance in full before the promotional period ends.
-Interest rates can skyrocket after that.
+If you’re not in a position to pay cash for a ring, financing is an option but a good one.
+If you don’t pay off the balance in full before the promotional period ends, interest rates can skyrocket after that.

 Getting married and joining your life with another person is stressful enough.
 Don’t add to the stress by letting yourself feel pressured to spend more than you can reasonably afford.

 If you want to start with the “two months’ salary” rule or spend close to the national average, you can.
 But make sure you adjust how much you’re going to pay according to your financial situation.

 Whatever your budget, you can find the perfect engagement ring to represent the love you have for each other.